openfab-lab/openfab/Gamification/Missions/bike-boombox.md

 ### Resources needed
 * Material:
-  - wood for the module structure
+  - wood for the module structure -> Can be found at Florent place
   - new GEL battery?
-  - 3D print material for attachment items?
+  - 3D print material for attachment items? -> there is enough material on vélo M2 3D printer to use
   - small material (screws, wires, ...)
 - Machines:
   - CNC?